Ajay-v44/React_TO_DO_LIST/README.md

 # React_TO_DO_LIST
-This is a to do list developed using react
+This is a to do list developed using react.
+This sute is live at :: https://ajaystodo.netlify.app/